MatthewKissinger/connect-dc-client-vms/README.md

 <p>The Private IP Address of my DC-1 says 10.0.0.4 (yours may be different)</p>

-<p>From the Remote Connection of Client-1, open Windows Powershell</p>
+<p>From the Remote Connection of Client-1, open Windows Powershell and ping DC-1's Private IP address [my example below]</p>